jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_streams.rst

 :aws-php-class:`GuzzleHttp\\Psr7\\InflateStream </class-GuzzleHttp.Psr7.InflateStream.html>`

-Uses PHP's zlib.inflate filter to inflate deflate or gzipped content.
+Uses PHP's zlib.inflate filter to inflate or deflate gzipped content.

-This stream decorator skips the first 10 bytes of the given stream to remove the gzip header, converts the provided stream to a PHP stream resource, then appends the zlib.inflate filter.
+This stream decorator skips the first 10 bytes of the given stream to remove the gzip header, converts the provided stream to a PHP stream resource, and then appends the zlib.inflate filter.
 The stream is then converted back to a Guzzle stream resource to be used as a Guzzle stream.

 LazyOpenStream